coreweave/tensorizer/README.md

 The following models are available on the CoreWeave Cloud for free, and can be used with the `TensorDeserializer` class.
-The S3 support defaults to the `accel-object.ord1.coreweave.com` endpoint, and the bucket to use `tensorized`.
+The S3 support defaults to the `accel-object.ord1.coreweave.com` endpoint, and the bucket to use as `tensorized`.

 We name the keys in the S3 bucket after the HuggingFace model identifier, and append the `/fp16` suffix for the half-precision version.